 - Have completed secondary school

-- Are a GED recipient
+- Are a GED recipient or completed a secondary school equivalency exam

 - Have taken college classes without enrolling in a degree program or will have less than 12 credits when you plan to enroll at Boston University